Smarter Cleaner Sydney Harbour

 Improving GPT maintenance practice through smart technology

-The project is supported through the NSW Smart Places Acceleration Program with a $545,000 grant provided by the NSW Digital Restart Fund.
-SOPA is acting as the NSW state agency co-partner on this project given Sydney Olympic Park has one of the highest concentrations of GPTs in Sydney and the use of smart technology to improve asset management and reduce environmental impact aligns well with SOPA’s strategic direction.
+The project was supported by the NSW Smart Places Acceleration Program with a $545,000 grant from the NSW Digital Restart Fund.
+SOPA acted as the NSW state agency project co-partner given Sydney Olympic Park has one of the highest concentrations of GPTs in Sydney.

 Regional Implementation Strategy for Water Quality / Environmental Monitoring